Caregiving Self Help

-At this time, everyone in the family may yet to have coped with receiving the news of a cancer diagnosis.
+At this time, your family may yet to have coped with receiving the news of a cancer diagnosis.
 It affects and impacts each individual in the family differently.
-Feelings of disbelief, frustration and sadness are part of the process in moving towards accepting the reality that you and your family now have to start living with cancer.
+Feelings of disbelief, frustration and sadness are part of the process in moving towards accepting the reality that you and your family have to start living with cancer.

 Despite the many challenges that may be standing in your way, being a caregiver for your loved one with cancer can bring purpose and fulfillment.
 Below is an informative guide to empower you in delivering your role as an effective caregiver.

 Coping Within the Family

 Each family has its own culture and values.
 This means that every family will also have its own sets of priorities and may activate different coping mechanisms in times of difficulty, based on their unique beliefs.

 As caregivers, you may feel compelled to give support to the family member with cancer, do not shy away from asking for and receiving help if you feel vulnerable in this new situation.
 It is normal to feel the need to be supported especially in challenging times.
 By opening yourself to giving and receiving the much needed support, you will strengthen the bonds between you and your family members and develop resilience as you gain new insights on managing cancer as a family.

 This is possible when every family member accepts that there will be role adjustments involved.
 The family will need to manage their expectations of each other, communicate effectively and ensure self-care.